Early Career Faculty Success Program

 We have put together links and information targeted at new faculty.
 With sections such as, Your First Day, Your Employment, Your Voice in Campus Life and Your MSU, this resource provides some answers to questions that new faculty might have about joining the MSU community.

 The goal of New Faculty Orientation is to begin to establish a community of support for new faculty and help them understand MSU’s culture and expectations for success.
-As in previous years, we will have roundtable discussions with student and faculty support services, panel sessions with students and faculty to discuss questions and concerns, and opportunities for new faculty to hear from and meet with leadership.
+We have roundtable discussions with student and faculty support services, panel sessions with students and faculty to discuss questions and concerns, and opportunities for new faculty to hear from and meet with leadership.

 Mentorship encompasses all aspects of what we do at Montana State University from understanding the goals and wishes of freshman undergraduate students to guiding graduate students through their academic journey to enabling the success of early career faculty in pursuing excellence in scholarship and teaching throughout faculty careers.
 As part of this continuum, the CFE Mentoring Coordinators pair early career tenure and non-tenure track faculty with experienced faculty outside of the new faculty member’s college.
 Matches meet one-on-one two times during fall semester and three times in spring semester.
 Other meetings are at the discretion of the mentors and early career faculty.
 Several group meetings of mentees and mentors are scheduled on a variety of topics throughout the year.